Mainland City Centre: History

 The Mall of the Mainland, developed by a joint venture of Edward J. DeBartolo Corp. and the MG Herring Group, opened in 1991.
 Dillard's and Sears purchased space at the mall in the 1980s.
-JCPenney was the third anchor circa 1989.
-An expansion was made to the mall with the addition of a Foley's store (later became Macy's in 2006) in 1994.
+JCPenney was the third anchor, and the mall received an expansion with the addition of a Foley's store in 1994, which became a Macy's in 2006.
 The developers spent $200 per 1 sqft in the development; Joelle Verbecke, a director of acquisitions at the Yari Group, said in 2002 that the $200 per square foot figure was "a hefty sum that means the developers constructed a high-quality mall."
 J.P.
 Morgan Chase Bank was the lender.
 The roof of the mall was damaged by an EF0 tornado on January 9, 2012.

 Failing on the rise

 In 1997 the bank took over the mall, because, as Ralph Bivins of the Houston Chronicle said in 2002, "the developer failed to make it a highly successful retail venture."
 A subsidiary of the bank owned the mall.
 Verbecke said that the bank had no interest in making significant improvements and marketing the Mall of the Mainland and that the mall "suffered from being institutionally owned."

 An investment group headed by Bob Yari and Kam Mateen bought the Mall of the Mainland in May 2002.
 The major anchor tenants, such as Dillard's, Foley's, and JCPenney, continued to own their own buildings within the complex, while the joint venture owned the rest of the mall and leased to restaurants and smaller stores.
 The group purchased 312500 sqft of retail space and 32 acre of land at the Mall of the Mainland, allowing the group to sell parcels to allow for the development of free-standing retailers and restaurants.
 Bivins said that the exact sales price had not been disclosed and that the sales price was less than the price it cost to build the mall.